maierkomor/atrium/README.md

 8. Finally, trigger a reboot, by executing `reboot`.

 Never switch boot partition if updating returned an error.
 If your system doesn't boot anymore, you will need to flash via serial boot loader.

 If your system reports out of memory while flashing, try to turn of some services (e.g. MQTT by `mqtt disable` via telnet or serial console).
 This should free enough RAM to make the update possible.

 Known Issues:
 =============
-- WPS may crash, and its IDF support seems to be broken in several ways
 - PWM dimmer of ESP8266 may cause flickering output
 - S20/ESP8266 OTA scheme with 1MB ROM works with release/v3.2 but fails
   with release/v3.3